dochy-ksti/dochy/dochy_manual/src/b3_1_clist_and_mlist/separate_undefined_list.md

     let r = adjust_versions(new, old, true)?;

     let mut r = RootIntf::new(r);
-    //"list" is undefined, therefore it returns None. assert!(r.list().is_none());
+    //"list" is undefined in the old version, therefore it returns None. assert!(r.list().is_none());
     let a = r.list_mut();
     // When "list_mut" is called for the first time, an empty list is created and inserted, and the list is returned.